ae9is/turbo-kitchen-sink-cypress/README.md

+# Note

+Repo to test Turborepo with Cypress.

+Basic Cypress e2e and component tests have been added to the admin app.

+Cypress open works as intended: `turbo test:open`

+Cypress headless mode does not work and hangs for both e2e and component testing: `turbo test`

+---
+---

 # Turborepo kitchen sink starter

 This is an official starter Turborepo with multiple meta-frameworks all working in harmony and sharing packages.